vishalkadu/LLMExplorer/README.md

 ```bash
 streamlit run service_manager.py
 ```

----

-# ServiceManager

-**ServiceManager** is a simple Streamlit app that helps you start and manage the following services:
+it helps you start and manage the following services:
 - **Redis**
 - **Ollama**
 - **Streamlit**

-With just one click, you can ensure that all the necessary services are running for your application.
+With just one click, you can ensure that all the necessary services are running for application.

 ---